-O1 Safe and easy access within, into and out of the child care facilities.
+O1 Safe and easy access within, into and out of the child care centre.

-P1 Child care facilities must be designed in accordance with Australian Standard 1428.3 (Design for Access and Mobility.
+P1 Centres must be designed in accordance with Australian Standard 1428.3 (Design for Access and Mobility.
 Part 3: Requirements for children and adolescents with physical disabilities).